wernull/Kato-Gif-Hider/README.md

 ###Hide all by Category
 * Hover over top left of page to open flyout
 * Click category to collapse messages of that type

+###Warning
+* Some updates have been made to the src and not compiled into the .crx